mszostok/version/README.md

 - Display an upgrade notice if a newer version was released
 - Highly customizable pretty output format
 - No `init()` function usage inside this package
+- All provided functionality is fully tested to ensure no regression

 <br /><br />